makrai/notes/gururangan2004-dont-stop-pre-train.md

 * curated-TAPT achieves 95% of the performance of DAPT + TAPT with the fully labeled RCT corpus (Table 5) with only 0.3% of the labeled data
-* We recommend that task designers release a large pool of unlabeled task data for their tasks to aid model adaptation through pretraining.
+* We recommend that task designers release a large pool of unlabeled task data for their tasks to aid model adaptation through pretraining
   * doesn't that go against generalization?

 ## 5.2 Automated Data Selection for TAPT